Skip to main content

 Under the Ministry of Youth and National Education, the DJEPVA - Department for Youth, Non-Formal Education and Voluntary Organisations (Direction de la jeunesse, de la vie associative et de l’éducation populaire) is tasked with developing youth policy.
 Consequently, it is a major stakeholder in “youth work” in its broadest sense but also more specifically in socio-educational facilitation (the main focus of this chapter).

-The DJEPVA imposes a framework of rules that apply to the field of youth facilitation.
+The DJEPVA defines a framework of rules that apply to the field of youth facilitation.
 It lays down the conditions for access to the posts of facilitator and director.
 It sets out the legal framework for community centres for minors (accueils collectifs de mineurs) and ensures that this is in place, which includes carrying out checks and assessments.
 One of its tasks is to provide protection for the minors who attend these centres (day care centres (accueils de loisirs), organised holiday centres (séjours de vacances), etc.) and promote high standards in the activities they offer.

 The decentralised departments of the Ministry of Youth, based within each region, can carry out checks at these centres at any time.
 They also advise the organisers and management team.